5.0 · 50 Google reviews +20,000 SURGERIES PERFORMED +34 660 658 276

 HIPEC

-Hyperthermic intraperitoneal chemotherapy to treat microscopic residual disease after cytoreduction.
+Hyperthermic intraperitoneal chemotherapy to treat microscopic residual disease.

 Prophylactic HIPEC

-In selected cases at high risk of peritoneal recurrence at the time of initial gastrectomy.
+In selected cases at high risk of peritoneal recurrence.

-Patient selection is strict and based on multiple clinical, radiological, and pathological factors.
+Patient selection is strict and based on multiple clinical and pathological factors.

 Technology for treating gastric carcinomatosis

-Precise technology helps in patient selection and surgical execution.
+High-complexity technology helps in patient selection and surgical precision.

 Staging laparoscopy